 The team at Valley Medical and Wellness continues to monitor the effectiveness of your treatment to ensure your pain is well-controlled.
 They can also recommend lifestyle changes, such as avoiding long periods of sitting and engaging in at-home exercises to prevent additional sciatica-related pain.

 Don’t be limited by the chronic pain of sciatica.
-Call the Valley Medical and Wellness office nearest you or request an appointment online today.
+Call the Valley Medical and Wellness office nearest you.

 Fax Number: 612-444-9000